Bridge / Issue #4

 1The Hook

 Week one with a new AI tool feels like magic.
 You're getting results that would have taken hours in minutes.
-You tell people about it.
+You tell your friends about it.
 You're a convert.
 Then week two hits.
 The novelty wears off.
 You revert to your old workflow for one task, then another โ€” and suddenly you haven't opened the tool in five days.
+This isn't anecdotal.
+Usage data from AI tool companies consistently shows the same cliff: a sharp drop-off between day 7 and day 14.
+Not because the tools stop being useful.
+Because the habits don't form fast enough to survive contact with real work.
+The people who make it past week two aren't more disciplined or more technical.
+They set things up differently from the start.

 Key Insight